Multifractal properties of sample paths of ground state-transformed jump processes: Ground state-transformed jump processes

 By standard arguments based on Khasminskii's Lemma, see \cite[Lem.3.37-3.38]{LHB11}, for an $X$-Kato class potential $V$ it follows that there exist suitable constants $C_1(X,V), C_2(X,V) > 0$ such that

 This implies that

-are well defined operators.
-Using the Markov property and stochastic continuity of $\pro X$ it can be shown that $\{T_t: t\geq 0\}$ is a strongly continuous semigroup of symmetric operators on $L^2(\R^d)$, which we call the \emph{Feynman-Kac semigroup} associated with the process $\pro X$ and potential $V$.
+are well-defined operators.
+Using the Markov property and stochastic continuity of $\pro X$, it can be shown that $\{T_t: t\geq 0\}$ is a strongly continuous semigroup of symmetric operators on $L^2(\R^d)$, which we call the \emph{Feynman-Kac semigroup} associated with the process $\pro X$ and potential $V$.
 In particular, by the Hille-Yoshida theorem there exists a self-adjoint operator $H$, bounded from below, such that $e^{-t H} = T_t$, with core $C_{\rm c}^\infty(\R^d)$.
 We call the operator $H$ a \emph{non-local Schr\"odinger operator} whose kinetic term is the negative of the infinitesimal generator $L$ of the process $\pro X$.
 Since any $X$-Kato class potential is relatively form bounded with respect to $-L$ with relative bound less than 1, we have

-where the dot means form sense, and $V$ acts as a multiplication operator \cite[Ch.
+in form sense, and $V$ acts as a multiplication operator \cite[Ch.
 3]{LHB11}.
-(Formally, we will write just an ordinary sum having this meaning of the operator.)
-For instance, when $\pro X$ is a subordinate Brownian motion, we have $L = \Phi(-\Delta)$, where $\Phi$ is the Laplace exponent of the corresponding subordinator \cite{HIL12}.
+For instance, when $\pro X$ is a subordinate Brownian motion, we have $L = \Psi(-\Delta)$, where $\Psi$ is the Laplace exponent of the corresponding subordinator (given by a Bernstein function), see \cite{HIL12}.

-We make the following standing assumption throughout this paper (see remark below). \begin{assumption} The operators $L$ and $V$ are chosen in such a way that the following conditions hold: \begin{enumerate} \item[(1)] The self-adjoint operator $H = - L + V$ has a \emph{ground state}, i.e., an eigenfunction $\varphi_0 \in \Dom H \subset L^2(\R^d)$ such that
+We make the following standing assumption throughout this paper. \begin{assumption} The self-adjoint operator $H = - L + V$ has a ground state, i.e., there exists an eigenfunction $\varphi_0 \in \Dom H \subset L^2(\R^d)$ such that